 To learn more about the closure of Progressio, please see our statement from September 2016.

-For general enquiries, please contact James Collins, Progessio’s Chief Executive, by emailing firstname.lastname@example.org
+For all other enquiries, please contact James Collins, Progessio’s pre-closure Chief Executive, by emailing firstname.lastname@example.org

 Questions and Answers